 It's the beginning of a new year, which means it's time for pundits and prognosticators to pull out their crystal balls and make predictions about the twelve months to come.

-Bruce Temkin, for example, has identified "Purpose" as the Customer Experience theme of 2017.
+Bruce Temkin, for example, has declared that the Customer Experience Theme for 2018 is "Humanity".

 Who am I to disagree?

-So here I present my Customer Experience Non-Trends for 2017.
-Not only are most of these non-trends more important to the average CX professional than the Trends, you can read these safe in the knowledge that in January 2018 I can just republish the same article with a different date, just as this year's article is the same as my 2016 Non-Trends article with a new date and a few details changed.
+So here I present my Customer Experience Non-Trends for 2018.
+Not only are most of these non-trends more important to the average CX professional than the Trends, you can read these safe in the knowledge that in January 2019 I can just republish the same article with a different date, just as this year's article is the same as my 2017 Non-Trends article, which in turn is the same as my 2016 Non-Trends article.

 Non-Trend 1: Engaged Leadership Is The Single Most Important Element in CX